cse-sim/cse/doc/src/records/airhandler.md

 The following heat coil input members, beginning with *ahp-*, are used when modeling the heating function of an air source heat pump with the air handler heat coil, that is, when *ahhcType*= AHP is given.
 Also, see the "AIRHANDLER Crankcase Heater" section with regard to specifying the heat pump's crankcase heater.

-The next six inputs give the heat pump's steady state heating output capacity.

 **ahpCap17=*float***

-**ahpCap47=*float***

-ARI steady state (continuous operation) rated capacities at 70 degrees F indoor (return) air temp, and 17 and 47 degrees F outdoor temp, respectively.
+AHRI steady state (continuous operation) rated capacity at 70 degrees F indoor (return) air temp, and 17 degrees F outdoor temp, respectively.
 These values reflect no cycling, frost, or defrost degradation.
-To help you find input errors, the program issues an error message if ahpCap17 &gt;= ahpCap47.
+To help you find input errors, the program issues an error message if ahpCap17 &gt;= ahhcCapTRat.

 <%= member_table(
   units: "Btuh",